3 registered users

 General Comments and Hints

 - Be authentic and use authentic language.
 You obviously have to avoid negative terms to describe the initial situation, but it is OK to mention the difficulties that occurred during the rollout.
-Everything else wouldn't be credible.
+Anything else wouldn't be credible.

 - Start laying out the success story with a list of bullet points.
 Concentrate on what you want to tell, instead of looking for elegant formulation.